marbl/MetagenomeScope/README.md

 ## Known issues

 - **Edge flattening:** In certain cases, we may be unable to draw an edge with complex control points.
   [Usually](https://github.com/marbl/MetagenomeScope/issues/360) this happens when Cytoscape.js does not accept the control points Graphviz produced for an edge, but [sometimes](https://github.com/marbl/MetagenomeScope/issues/394) Graphviz will be unable to create control points for an edge in the first place.
+(Or [sometimes](https://github.com/marbl/MetagenomeScope/issues/406) an edge will get routed into the middle of nowhere...)

-  In any case: MetagenomeScope will detect both of these kinds of edges and "flatten" them into [simple Bezier edges](https://js.cytoscape.org/#style/bezier-edges) (usually straight lines).
+  In any case: MetagenomeScope will detect these kinds of edges and "flatten" them into [simple Bezier edges](https://js.cytoscape.org/#style/bezier-edges) (usually straight lines).
 This way, we can at least draw _something_ for each edge in the graph.